Misperception and informativeness in statistical discrimination: When does information narrow pay gaps?

 \section{When does information narrow pay gaps?}

 The spirit of the perception-correcting effect is that informative signals diminish the importance for average pay of prior misperceptions.
 This suggests that the pay gap between two differently-perceived but equally-skilled populations narrows as the informativeness of signals improves. \textcite[][Proposition~1]{BohrenImasRosenberg2019} showed that this intuition is correct in their model of subjective evaluation, which can be thought of as a single-task linear--Gaussian special case of our model.
-(We describe their model and result in more detail in \Cref{re:bir} below.)
+(We describe their model and result in more detail in \Cref{re:bir} below.
+Their paper contains two further propositions, and its main focus is on empirically testing these propositions.)

 In this section, we explore the validity of this ``information narrows pay gaps'' intuition beyond the single-task linear--Gaussian special case, obtaining results that generalize and qualify the finding of \textcite{BohrenImasRosenberg2019}.
 We focus on the case in which the two populations~$I$ and $J$ have the same signal structure $\langle S, \pi \rangle $, differing only in their perceptions $q_I$ and $q_J$.
 Our question is under what conditions the pay gap narrows when the populations' common signal structure changes from $\langle S, \pi \rangle $ to a more informative signal structure $\langle S', \pi' \rangle $.